 Regardless of where you are, your Northeastern network is there for you.
 Bond, socialize, learn, or build personal connections with your community and the global Northeastern network.
 Find an event to attend.

-Listen to Hazel Sive, Dean of the College of Science, as she talks to Paul Hand, Assistant Professor of Mathematics and Computer Science, on his research on theory and algorithms for machine learning and artificial intelligence in the context of vision and imaging.
+Listen to Hazel Sive, Dean of the College of Science, as she talks to Meni Wanunu, Associate Professor of Physics, on his expertise in experimental biological physics.

 Hear from Elizabeth Hudson, Dean of the College of Arts, Media and Design, Dan Adams, Director of the School of Architecture, Sara Jensen Carr, Assistant Professor of Architecture, and Kristian Kloeckl, Associate Professor of Art+Design, for a conversation on how design and architecture contribute to issues such as the future of work, human health, urban ecology and how this discussion has re-ignited and changed during the COVID-19 pandemic.

 Listen to a conversation with disrupters Sebastiano Cossia Castiglioni, PNT’23, Founder of Vegan Capital, Dale Vince, Founder of Ecotricity, and Paul Watson, Founder and Chief Executive Officer of Sea Shepherd, on how they have engineered new designs and systems within their industries to be more plant-based.